Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Proofs for Section

 Therefore, the minimal squared norm at $\set{u^\top v=y}$ is $2|y|$.
 Also, notice that

 Hence, at any global minimizer, the imbalance is lower bounded by the squared norm.
-Hence, by what we have shown, arbitrarily large imbalance can be also attained by initialization in $\bar{W}$.
+Hence, by what we have shown, arbitrarily large imbalance can be also attained by initializations in $\bar{W}$.

-Finally, the result of topological entropy and the existence of periodic orbit of any period directly come from Proposition~\ref{prop:topo-entropy}.
+Finally, the lower bound for the topological entropy and the existence of periodic orbit of any period directly come from Proposition~\ref{prop:topo-entropy}.
 This completes the proof. \end{proof}

-Lastly, we present a basic property for the unregularized scalar factorization problem: the sharpness coincides with the squared norm at the set of global minimizers.
-This property has been proved by \citet{wang2022large}.
+Next, we present a basic property for the unregularized scalar factorization problem: the sharpness coincides with the squared norm at the set of global minimizers.
+This has been proved by \citet{wang2022large}.
+Below we restate their results.

 \begin{proposition}[{\citealp[Theorem F.2]{wang2022large}}] For the unregularized scalar factorization problem~\eqref{eq:scalar-fac}, the eigenvalues of the Hessian $\nabla^2L$ are $\pm(u^\top v-y)$, each with multiplicity $d-1$, and $\frac{1}{2}(\|u\|^2+\|v\|^2 \pm \sqrt{(\|u\|^2+\|v\|^2)^2+4(u^{\top} v-y)^2+8(u^{\top} v-y) u^{\top} v})$.
 Consequently, when $u^\top v=y$, we have that